Jealousy is a killer. Relationships end because of jealous conflicts, and people kill other people because they are jealous.

 At other times Susan would ask him if she still found her attractive.
 Was he getting bored with her?
 Was she his type?
-At first, he would reassure her, but then---with repeated demands for her for more reassurance---he began to wonder why she felt so insecure.
+At first, he would reassure her, but then — with repeated demands from her for more reassurance — he began to wonder why she felt so insecure.
 Maybe she wasn’t the right one for him.

 And when things got more difficult for Susan, she would yell at him, “Why don’t you go home with her?
 It’s obvious you want to!”

 These kinds of jealous conflicts can end a relationship.

 But if you are jealous, does that mean there's something terribly wrong with you?

 My colleague, Dennis Tirch, and I just published a paper on jealousy — and how to handle it.
 Click here to get a copy of the article that appeared in the International Journal of Cognitive Therapy.
 We describe a step-by-step approach to helping people cope with their jealousy.